Skip to content

 About

-Dr. Halpern’s research has been recognized with the United States’ most prestigious awards for early-career scholars in both bioethics and health services research, and with dozens of mid-career achievement awards, including election to the American Society of Clinical Investigation, the Association of American Physicians, and the Hastings Center.
-His proudest academic accomplishment is his track record of mentorship, including as primary mentor for more than a dozen successful applicants for NIH K awards.
+Early in Dr. Halpern’s career, his research was recognized with the United States’ most prestigious awards for early-career scholars in both bioethics and health services research.
+Since then, he has received dozens of other honors, including election to the American Society of Clinical Investigation, the Association of American Physicians, the Hastings Center, and the National Academy of Medicine.
+His proudest academic accomplishment is having served as primary mentor for more than a dozen successful applicants for NIH K awards.
 He lives with his wife and two daughters.
-Dr. Halpern and his wife – also a Penn medical school graduate and current Penn Physician – can often be found camping, cooking, cycling, or cheering on the Phillies or 76ers, but their greatest joys are watching their daughters’ softball games and theatre performances.
+Dr. Halpern and his wife Dr. Analisa Halpern—also a Penn medical school graduate and current Penn Physician—can often be found camping, cooking, cycling, or cheering on the Phillies or 76ers, but their greatest joys are watching their daughters’ softball games and theatre and dance performances.